LinfanS/court-transcripts-pipeline/pipeline/README.md

 - `judge_matching.py`: Script for matching judges names to similar names e.g. with and without titles.

-- `judges_seed.py`: Script to seed the database with judge names data.

 - `live_pipeline.py`: Python script to run the live pipeline on AWS Lambda to add new court cases to the database.

 - `load.py`: Contains functions to load data into the database.